igor47/blog/posts/recoolit-transfer-graph.md

 ![Decomposed paths](/images/transfer-path-decomposed.png)

 There are two paths in this graph -- the one on the left, and the one on the right -- and the nodes in green are duplicated between the two paths.
+Doing this is surprisingly non-trivial because it's not clear, just from the subgraph, how many paths through a particular node there are.
+To make it easier, we actually keep track of the paths when we construct the graph.
+Each time we begin trying to allocate gas from a destruction, we generate a path identifier.
+When we find a path that works, we store the path identifier in the `sale` edges that track the allocated purchase.
+This means that a node might actually have multiple edges connecting it to a `sale` node, each with a different path identifier.

 ## Wrapping up